-- (1) the resultant coverage(s) is at least equivalent to the coverage(s) as of July 1, 2011; - (2) the Board has given the Federation 60 days' notice of the proposed change and an opportunity to be consulted about the proposed change; - (3) the Board has selected the new carrier(s) through solicitation of proposals, unless the change is to self-insurance; and - (4) the Employee Benefits Committee has been given the opportunity to evaluate and make recommendations about the change.
+- (1) the resultant coverage(s) is at least equivalent to the coverage(s) as of July 1, 2011; - (2) the Board has given the Federation 60 days' notice of the proposed change and an opportunity to be consulted about the proposed change; - (3) the Board has selected the new carrier(s) through solicitation of proposals, unless the change is to self-insurance; and h.
+Eligibility for Coverage While on Leave

+(4) the Employee Benefits Committee has been given the opportunity to evaluate and make recommendations about the change.